yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/yb-voyager-cli.md

 ### --file-table-map

-Comma-separated mapping between the file in [data-dir](#data-dir) to the corresponding table in the database.
+Comma-separated mapping between the files in [data-dir](#data-dir) to the corresponding table in the database.

-Default : The command imports files (from the --data-dir directory) that match the `PREFIX_data.csv` pattern.
-The PREFIX part is considered as table name into which the file is imported.
+Default: If this flag isn't used, the `import data file` command imports files from the --data-dir directory matching the `PREFIX_data.csv` pattern, where PREFIX is the name of the table into which the file data is imported.

 Example : `filename1:tablename1,filename2:tablename2[,...]`